 There are life jackets available for non-swimmers to wear, free of charge.

-What age is the Aqua Park Dalmatia suitable for?
+What age is the Aqua Park Sibenik suitable for?

 Is Aqua Park Sibenik buggy-friendly?